Bringing your new puppy home - check list!

 9. Housebreaking/potty training -

 Over the years, I've tried several house training methods with my pups.
 Puppy potty pads; some have a urine sent to attract your puppy.
-Place several around an area (like six), I'll give you some alfalfa pellets to put on top of the pads.
-Put pup on pads, & keep an eye out, to bring him/her here when needed.
+Place several around an area (like six), keep an eye out, to bring him/her here when needed.
 As time goes on less pads, and move pads to the door.
-After eating take pup outside to potty same spot.
+After 30 minut eating, take pup outside to potty same spot.
 Eventually, no more pads.
 I'll give you some pads to start.
-Or just start taking your pup outside several times a day, especially after a meal, and to the same spot.
+Or just start taking your pup outside several times a day, especially 30 min after a meal, and to the same spot.
 You can do this at night too or not & wait until the morning.
 My pups sleep in the crate at night.

 Some puppy owners are buying "Snuggle Puppy" from Amz.
 The stuffed/soft pup has a heart sound, and reduces anxiety.
 I bought one several years ago, the pup loved it.
 Nice to have in your crate.